Prisoner

 So almost every day, Hasan writes.
 He posts regular missives on a Web portal, prisonersolidarity.org (which he also edits), to communicate between prisoners and those on the outside.
 And he constantly sends letters to possible supporters.
 Read full article

-Want to contribute to the cause?
 Follow the link below to make a $15 donation and become a prisonersolidarity supporter.
-Your contribution supports Prisonersolidarity's distribution of materials at public events, and if helps us to send materials and the newsletter to prisoners at no cost.
+Your contribution supports Prisonersolidarity’s distribution of materials at public events, and if helps us to send materials and the newsletter to prisoners at no cost.